olfa-arfani/jsophia-sessions/jsophia-polymorphism/slides.md

 theme: unicorn
 background:
 # some information about your slides (markdown enabled)
-title: Welcome to this Javascript session
+title: Le polymorphisme javascript et exemples d'application
 info: |
   ## JSsophia presentation for participants
   Learn more at [jsophia.com](https://jsophia.com)